willowisp01/tp/docs/UserGuide.md

 ### 7.7 Forming focus groups

 #### 7.7.1 Forming focus groups manually : `group`
 Creates a group with people corresponding to the selected IDs.
+The group will have name `GROUP_NAME`.

-Format: `group gp/GROUP_NAME… id/STUDENT_ID…` (multiple groups, IDs allowed)
+Format: `group gp/GROUP_NAME… id/STUDENT_ID…`

-* Forms a group with the specified `GROUP_NAME`.
 * The group name includes students with the corresponding `STUDENT_IDs`.
 * If any of the given `STUDENT_IDs` do not exist, the command completely fails.
 * `GROUP_NAME` cannot be empty, and must only contain alphanumeric characters and space.